 Feasibility Assessment: Partners in Policymaking in Spanish and Chinese

-As a one-year project conducted in 2018, the Yang-Tan Institute will conduct a comprehensive feasibility study on creating a culturally competent and linguistically accessible Partners in Policymaking® (PIP) course for Spanish and Chinese speakers in New York State.
+As a one-year project in 2018, the Yang-Tan Institute will conduct a comprehensive feasibility study on creating a culturally competent and linguistically accessible Partners in Policymaking® (PIP) course for Spanish and Chinese speakers in New York State.

 The study will allow for the creation of a plan to implement the PIP course in the Spanish and Chinese languages which is uniquely tailored to the needs, strengths, cultural perspectives and experiences of Spanish and Chinese speaking communities.